Cyber Crime Costs are Increasing

 Once coverage is in place, companies should regularly review their cyber insurance policy to adjust for new threats and vulnerabilities, a necessity given the dynamic nature of cyber risk and business development.

-Your insurance broker should be keeping pace with these rapid shifts, anticipating your needs and acting as your advocate with insurance carriers.
-First and foremost, your broker should act as a business risk advisor, not just an insurance guru.
+Your insurance broker should be keeping pace with these rapid shifts, anticipating your needs, and acting as your advocate with insurance carriers.
 Threat actors are constantly evolving, and if your cyber risk awareness and preparedness is not keeping pace, the negative impact on your business could be devastating.

 To learn more about Cyber Risk & Insurance coverages, contact M&T Insurance Agency today at 1-800-716-8314.